 Our current focus is helping you turn your data into real economic value for your business.
 “For the first seven, eight, nine years of our company's existence, we've been all about giving you a set of tools to help you get work done.
 Those are our production management tools,” said Sherman.
 “Where we're moving to, though, is to really help you turn raw data into information that's going to help make you a better business person.”

-We've grown so much as a company in the last few years, and 2019 was a big year for us.
+We've grown so much as a company in the last few years, and 2019 was big.
 As Sherman spoke to the group of current and potential customers alike, Sherman made the bold claim that in 2020 we'll offer twice the value to growers that we did just last year.
-And that's because we're increasingly focused on helping you track the financial impact of your decisions.
+Why?
+Because we're increasingly focused on helping you track the financial impact of your decisions.
 "We're a very different company today than we were a year ago.
-The things you liked about this company, it's still our foundation, but I really encourage you to start thinking about us as a decision support tool."
+The things you liked about this company, it's still our foundation, but I really encourage you to start thinking about us as a decision support tool," he said.

 "Conservis being independent means a lot to me because you're not biased.
 Your people at Conservis are very open minded, they listen, ask questions, continue to update and improve their program, and they continue to try to help us all that time.
 I believe if it was associated with a bigger company or with a different motive to sell something, there's parts of that you wouldn't get."